Makko.ai Glossary

 State Drift

-The inconsistency that occurs when system dependencies are modified without proper orchestration.
+The inconsistency that occurs when system dependencies are modified without proper orchestration, causing previously working behavior to break.

 User Interface

-The controls and displays used by the player.
+The controls and displays used by the player to interact with and receive feedback from the game.

 HUD

-On-screen display of critical information like health and score.
+On-screen display of critical gameplay information such as health, score, and ammo.

 AI-Generated Game Levels